دست جنباند چو دست او ولیک ** در میان هر دوشان فرقیست نیک1155

 بیزبان و لب همان نعمای شاه ** مدح شه میکرد و خلعتهای شاه1165

-Without tongue or lip (mutely) that bounty of the king was praising the king and the gifts of honour bestowed by him.
+Without tongue or lip (mutely) that bounty of the king and those robes of honour bestowed by the king were praising the king.

 باز آمدن آن شاعر بعد چند سال به امید همان صله و هزار دینار فرمودن بر قاعدهی خویش و گفتن وزیر نو هم حسن نام شاه را کی این سخت بسیارست و ما را خرجهاست و خزینه خالیست و من او را بده یک آن خشنود کنم